radius-project/design-notes/cli/cli-improvements.md

 User should be able to request following list of applications:

-1. List all applications across all resource groups - this should be supported.
+1. List all applications across all resource groups.
-2. List all applications within a specific resource group - this requires the -g flag to specify the resource group.
+2. List all applications within a specific resource group.
+This requires the -g flag to specify the resource group.
-3. List all applications deployed to specific environment - this requires the -e flag to specify the environment.
-This would query all applications across resource groups, and filter applications in an environment using pattern *-<env-name> for resource groups.

 ### rad resource